By appointment only: Pre-register October 15, 2020, to January 10, 2021!

-Sponsored by the Graduate Student Caucus, these one-on-one thirty-minute advising sessions will be open throughout the Convention for anyone contemplating the job market, especially graduate students, contingent faculty, and adjunct faculty.
+These one-on-one 30-minute advising sessions will be open throughout the Convention for anyone contemplating the job market, especially graduate students, contingent faculty, and adjunct faculty.

-We are excited to offer the new Publishing Mentorship Program, in which we will pair senior faculty with emerging scholars in a similar research area.
-After meeting at the 2018 convention, the senior scholar can offer guidance throughout the year on an article that the emerging scholar is hoping to publish.
+We are excited to offer once again the Publishing Mentorship Program, in which we will pair senior faculty with emerging scholars in a similar research area.
+After meeting at the 2021 Convention in Philadelphia, the senior scholar can offer guidance throughout the year on an article that the emerging scholar is hoping to publish.
 The arrangement would be at the discretion of the mentor and mentee, but the mentor might be willing to read a draft or suggest possible venues for publication.

-Please write to email@example.com by March 15, 2018, if you are interested in participating in this program.
+If you are interested in being a mentor in the Publishing Mentorship Program, please email firstname.lastname@example.org by January 15.
 We also ask that you provide your affiliation (institution, department, job title) and areas of specialty so we can pair you up with someone in your field.

 If you are interested in being a mentee in the Publishing Mentorship Program, please complete the application below and email it with your CV to email@example.com by January 15.
 Please provide your affiliation (institution, department, job title) and areas of specialty so we can pair you up with someone in your field.
 Please note that mentees must be ABD or above in order to participate, and tenure-track faculty may participate as mentors only.
 Mentees will be asked to submit a brief report of their work in the mentorship by December 1, 2021.
 Applicants will be notified of decisions prior to the 2021 convention.
 Check back in Fall 2020 for our application!